kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 2. **Cross-role coordination of autoscaling decisions.** The scaler for `prefill` and the scaler for `decode` are independent.
 Coordinated scaling (e.g., "always keep decode at 2x prefill") is out of scope and can be built externally.
 3. **Autoscaling metrics or recommendations.** How the HPA computes its target replica count (which metrics, which thresholds) is entirely the user's responsibility.
 4. **VPA integration.** Vertical scaling (changing container resources) is out of scope; only replica count is delegated.
+5. **Multi-slice DisaggregatedSets (alpha).** Interaction with [KEP-846](/keps/846-disaggregatedset-slices) `spec.slices > 1` is deferred to a follow-up KEP.
+Alpha only supports single-slice DisaggregatedSets.
+See [Interaction with DisaggregatedSet Slices](#interaction-with-disaggregatedset-slices).

 ## Proposal